Thursday Morning, October 1

 Saturday Morning, October 3

 Returning to the Pacific Contact 2026 conference is the Knowledge Café with CAPACOA.
-Facilitated by industry experts, this program allows conference participants to join small roundtable discussions and workshops to share their experiences on a range of topics.
+Facilitated by artists and experts, this program allows conference participants to join workshops and small roundtable discussions to share their experiences on a range of topics.

 Network Meetings – Thursday, Oct 1, 2:00pm-3:30pm